 East Timor may be the poorest nation on earth, but it’s absolutely loaded with trails, says Ian Neubauer

-“We advise you to exercise a high degree of caution in East Timor because of the uncertain security situation and the possibility of civil unrest,” warns the Department of Foreign A airs.
+“We advise you to exercise a high degree of caution in East Timor because of the uncertain security situation and the possibility of civil unrest,” warns the Department of Foreign Affairs.
 “Pay close attention to your personal security and monitor the media for information about possible new risks.”

 ‘I dunno…’ I think to myself as I read this.
 It sounds more like a challenge than a warning to me.
 But why not make it really interesting and throw a couple of dirt bikes into the mix?
 So, I got on the blower and started asking around if anyone had been there and the situ with bikes.
 My investigations led me to James Hawker, a veteran MX rider based in Darwin who’s chased trails over East Timor and knows the place like the back of his hand.
 He suggested I call his mate Ian Zimmer, an agent with the Australian Federal Police in Dili.
 “A copper?”
 I asked, wary of his suggestion.
 “Yeah, mate,” he said.
 “But don’t sweat it.
 Zimmer’s a top bloke and hits the trails every weekend.
 If you’re into bikes, you’ll get along like a house on fire.”